 What Happens to Your Credit When You Marry

 Fortunately, your credit score won’t drop simply because you marry someone with a bad credit history.
-Neither will your score improve on basis of your spouse’s good credit score.
+Neither will your score improve on basis of your spouse’s good credit.
 Each spouses’ credit score will continue to be calculated based on the information in his or her own credit report.

 Will a Name Change Create a New History?